gov-cy/staging-govcy-design-system-docs/src/components/tag.md

 ```

 ## Accessibility
-[Do not use colour alone to convey information](https://www.w3.org/WAI/WCAG21/Understanding/use-of-color.html){target="_blank"} because it’s not accessible.
+[Do not use colour alone to convey information](https://www.w3.org/WAI/WCAG21/Understanding/use-of-color.html){rel="noreferrer noopener" target="_blank"} because it’s not accessible.
 If you use the same tag in more than one place, make sure you keep the colour consistent.